Enzo Pérez

-Enzo Nicolás Pérez (/es/; born 22 February 1986) is an Argentine professional footballer who plays as a midfielder for Argentine Primera División club River Plate.
+Enzo Nicolás Pérez (/es/; born 22 February 1986) is an Argentine professional footballer who plays as a midfielder for Primera Nacional club Deportivo Maipú.

-Pérez played four years for S.L.
-Benfica in Portugal, where he won five trophies, most notably the domestic treble in the 2013–14 season, and reached two consecutive UEFA Europa League finals.
+He started his career in Argentina with Godoy Cruz and Estudiantes.
+In 2011, Pérez moved to S.L.
+Benfica in Portugal, where he won five trophies in four seasons, most notably the domestic treble in the 2013–14 season, and reached two consecutive UEFA Europa League finals.
+He moved to Spanish club Valencia in 2015, before returning to Argentina in 2017 with River Plate where he played until 2024.
+This was followed by short spells at Estudiantes, River Plate and Argentinos Juniors.
+He was part of the Argentina squads for the 2014 and 2018 World Cups.
+He started the 2014 final which Argentina lost.

 Club career

 Early career

 Born in Maipú, Mendoza, Pérez began his career in Deportivo Maipú, like his father, and started his professional playing career with Godoy Cruz, where he wrote his name into club history by scoring a fifth-minute goal in the 1–1 draw with Belgrano on 9 September 2006.
 This was the first goal ever scored by Godoy Cruz in the Argentine first division.
 In total, he scored 12 goals in his career at Godoy Cruz, most coming from penalties.

+Estudiantes

 In 2007, Pérez joined Estudiantes de La Plata, where he finished as runner-up with the team in the 2008 Copa Sudamericana.
 He was then a first team regular in the team that won the 2009 Copa Libertadores.